divyesh1099/imageQR/README.md

   - Implemented QR code decoding using `pyzbar` and handled image processing with `PIL`.
   - Differentiated between textual data and embedded base64 image data.
   - Successfully detected and rendered BMP and PNG images embedded in the QR codes.

+- **Image Compression & QR Generation Route**:
+  - Added a new Django route (`/anyImageToQRGenerator/`) to accept an image upload, compress it until its data size fits into a QR code, generate the QR code embedding the compressed image (in JPEG format), and display the QR code along with compression details.

 ---